xwedea/dragg-demo/README.md

 # Dragg Demo

-Dragg is a 3D rogue-lite survival game, designed to be played with one finger.
+Dragg is a 3D rogue-lite survival game.

 This demo includes the game mechanics and google play account integration.